NAGPALADITI14/Algorithms_and_their_complexities/BINARY_SEARCH/README.md

-Binary Search
+# Binary Search Algorithm

-Overview
-    Binary search is a powerful and efficient algorithm for finding a specific element in a sorted array.
-This algorithm follows the divide and conquer paradigm, reducing the search space by half in each step.
-This README provides a concise guide to understanding and implementing binary search.

-Algorithm:
-    Binary search works by repeatedly dividing the search interval in half.
-It compares the middle element of the interval to the target value and eliminates half of the remaining elements from consideration.

-Initialize: Set the left and right pointers to the beginning and end of the array, respectively.
+## Aim
+The aim of this program is to implement the binary search algorithm and analyze its time complexity for different input sizes.

+## Description

+### Problem Statement
+Binary search is an efficient algorithm for finding an item from a sorted list of items.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.
+This program implements binary search and measures its performance for various input sizes.

+### Method Used
+The method used is the iterative implementation of the binary search algorithm.
+Given a sorted array and a target value, the algorithm repeatedly divides the search interval in half until the target is found or the interval is empty.

+### Algorithm
+1. Initialize low to 0 and high to size - 1.
-Iterate: While the left pointer is less than or equal to the right pointer, repeat the following steps.
+2. Repeat until low is less than or equal to high:

-Calculate Midpoint: Compute the midpoint index as mid = (left + right) / 2.
+   - Calculate mid as (low + high) / 2.

-Compare: Compare the element at the midpoint with the target value.

-If they are equal, the search is successful, and the index of the element is found.
+   - If arr[mid] equals the target, return mid.
-If the target is less than the midpoint element, update the right pointer to mid - 1.
+   - If arr[mid] is greater than the target, set high to mid - 1.
-If the target is greater than the midpoint element, update the left pointer to mid + 1.
+   - If arr[mid] is less than the target, set low to mid + 1.
+3. If the loop exits, return -1 indicating the target was not found.

+## Output Generated
+The output is the time taken by the binary search algorithm to find a target element in arrays of different sizes.
+The output is tabulated with the size of the array and the average time taken for 10 iterations.

+## Time Complexity
-Repeat: Continue the process until the target element is found or the left pointer exceeds the right pointer.
+- Best Case: O(1) (when the target is found at the middle of the array)

-Time Complexity :
-Binary search has a time complexity of O(log n), where n is the number of elements in the array.
-This efficiency makes it significantly faster than linear search algorithms, especially for large datasets.
+- Average Case: O(log n)
+- Worst Case: O(log n)

-Graph for time complexity :
+## Graph for Time Complexity

 <img width="494" alt="image" src="https://github.com/NAGPALADITI14/Algorithms_and_their_complexities/assets/138228231/0c2491d3-5e84-4c6b-928b-95704a6e7850">

-Space Complexity :
+## Space Complexity
-Binary search has a space complexity of O(1), meaning it uses a constant amount of extra space regardless of the size of the input array.

-Usage
-Binary search is suitable for situations where the data is sorted, and quick retrieval of a specific element is required.
-It is commonly used in various applications, such as searching in databases, spell checking, and in algorithms like merge sort.

-Implementation Tips:
-Ensure that the input array is sorted before applying binary search.

-Take care to handle edge cases, such as empty arrays or arrays with a single element.

-Consider variations of binary search for specific use cases, such as binary search in rotated sorted arrays.
+- Best Case: O(1)
+- Average Case: O(1)
+- Worst Case: O(1)

+## Use Cases
+- Searching in sorted arrays efficiently.
+- Applications where quick searches in large datasets are needed, such as databases or search engines.